 You would then set up your suspension geometry, springs, swaybars, shocks, alignment, to best work with "that" tire.

-The Guldstrand mod lowers the upper mount about an inch or just a bit under that.
+The Guldstrand mod lowers the upper mount about just under an inch.

 Consider that my 89 IROC camaro had 1/2 to 3/4 degree static neg camber with the adjsters moved all the way in.
 The McPherson strut suspension added little in negative camber gain during roll.